pderop/reactor-netty-httpclient-benchmarks/README.md

     Frontend-->>Gating: 200 OK (json 1K)
 ```

-In addition to Gatling, there is a also a loader based on reactor netty HttpClient, with two supported scenarions: "get" and "post".
+In addition to Gatling, there is a also a loader based on reactor netty HttpClient, with two supported scenarios: "get" and "post".

 The benchmarks can be run in three mode: